 CCMWA has been actively engaged in the tri-state dispute between Georgia, Florida, and Alabama over use of water in both the ACT and ACF river basins since 1990, as CCMWA has water treatment plants in each of these basins.
-CCMWA, the Atlanta Regional Commission, and the State of Georgia entered into a lawsuit with the United States Army Corps of Engineers (USACE) in 2014 over USACE's failure to render a decision on reallocation of storage in Allatoona Lake for the purpose of water supply.
-CCMWA had requested USACE to reallocate storage in Allatoona Lake for water supply in 1981 but has yet to receive a decision from USACE.
+CCMWA, the Atlanta Regional Commission, and the State of Georgia entered a lawsuit with the United States Army Corps of Engineers (USACE) in 2014 over USACE's failure to render a decision on reallocation of storage in Allatoona Lake for the purpose of water supply.
+CCMWA had requested USACE to reallocate storage in Allatoona Lake for water supply in 1981 but had yet to receive a decision from USACE.
 In September 2017, the U.S. District Court for the Northern District of Georgia agreed that USACE had unreasonably delayed making a decision regarding reallocation of Allatoona and ordered USACE to complete a reallocation study.
 The Final Environmental Impact Statement (FEIS) for the Allatoona Lake Water Supply Storage Reallocation Study was issued on November 13, 2020; it recommends reallocating the entire amount of storage requested by the State of Georgia for water supply through 2050.
-CCMWA has submitted comments on the FEIS that better operational results at less cost to CCMWA is possible through the use of an alternative water accounting method recommended by CCMWA and the State, and is hopeful the USACE Record of Decision required in June 2021 will adopt these comments.
+CCMWA submitted comments on the FEIS that better operational results at less cost to CCMWA is possible using an alternative water accounting method recommended by CCMWA and the State.
+The USACE Record of Decision in August 2021 adopted CCMWA's comments.
+As a result, CCMWA no longer requires additional water storage in Allatoona and will save approximately \$47,000,000 in costs associated with an additional storage allocation.
+CCMWA is currently working with the USACE on a modification to its water storage contract at Allatoona Lake.
+The contract modification will clarify CCMWA's right to store water allocated by the State of Georgia in the storage space CCMWA owns in Allatoona Lake.

-In addition, CCMWA entered into a separate lawsuit against the USACE on February 1, 2017 over CCMWA's right to store water allocated by the State of Georgia in the storage space CCMWA owns in Allatoona Lake.
+In addition, CCMWA entered a separate lawsuit against the USACE on February 1, 2017 over CCMWA's right to store water allocated by the State of Georgia in the storage space CCMWA owns in Allatoona Lake.
 CCMWA has a half-century-old contract with the USACE to use a portion of Allatoona Lake to store water for its customers.
 CCMWA and its customers have invested hundreds of millions of dollars to increase the amount of water available in CCMWA's storage in Allatoona Lake through returning reclaimed water to Allatoona after it is used, and by releasing water to Allatoona from Hickory Log Creek Reservoir (HLC), a water supply reservoir constructed by CCMWA upstream of Allatoona Lake.
 The State of Georgia issued a permit allocating the returned wastewater and the HLC releases to CCMWA to store in and withdraw from Allatoona Lake.
-In the previously mentioned FEIS, the USACE continues to ignore this allocation granted CCMWA by the State.
+In the previously mentioned FEIS, the USACE continued to ignore this allocation granted CCMWA by the State.
 CCMWA and the USACE entered into a Stay Agreement in May 2019 pending a Legal Analysis by the Corps regarding CCMWA's State-granted storage allocation and proposed storage accounting method and a satisfactory outcome of the reallocation study ordered in the previous case.
-There are inconsistencies between the Legal Analysis and the FEIS.
-If the Record of Decision on the reallocation to be issued in June 2021 does not clarify CCMWA's allocation of water from the State, it is probable that CCMWA will request a lifting of the stay to continue the lawsuit.
+The Record of Decision issued in August 2021 clarified CCMWA's allocation of water from the State and as a result, the February 1, 2017, lawsuit was dismissed in September 2021.